 09:30 - Keynote speaker – Jeremy Jones, JRJ Consulting

-Jeremy is an Independent Consulting Engineer based in Cardiff at JRJ Consulting, He is a Chartered Engineer and Chartered Environmentalist and has over 30 years experience in the field of Water and Infrastructure Engineering.
-He is a past Chairman of the Wales Branch of The Chartered Institution of Water and Environmental Management (CIWEM), former trustee of CIWEM, and sits on the Engineering Professional Board.
-He provides specialist advice to a number of the leading consultants, contractors and developers as well as regulators and water companies.
+Jeremy is the lead advisor to DCWW on Surface Water Management and SuDS.
+He is a Chartered Engineer and Chartered Environmentalist and has over 30 years experience in the field of Water and Infrastructure Engineering.
+He is a past Chairman of the Wales Branch of CIWEM and sits on the Engineering Professional Board.
+He provides specialist advice to a number of the leading consultants, contractors and developers as well as Welsh and UK Governments, industry regulators and water companies.
+Some examples are: